johnwarden/jonathanwarden.com/content/theory/improving-bridge-based-ranking/index.md

       ✕ ✕   -1

-However, the algorithm doesn't know that the latent factor it has discovered corresponds to user helpfulness.
+The algorithm doesn't know that the latent factor it has discovered corresponds to user helpfulness.
 It assumes that it corresponds to polarity.
 The result would be disastrous, because the algorithm will nullify the effect of Helpfulness and favor posts would be most upvoted if helpfulness were not a factor.
 And which posts might these be?
 Well in Community Notes, the factor that most predicts how users vote, after helpfulness, is...politics!

-What would the intercept be?
+So then what would the intercept be?
 A positive intercept means a post gets a lot of upvotes after adjusting for helpfulness.
-Community notes users seem to lean heavily to the right, right-wing posts will have a positive intercept and left-wing posts will have a negative intercept.
+Community notes users seem to lean to the right, right-wing posts will have a positive intercept and left-wing posts will have a negative intercept.
 This is definitely not the desired result.

-## Two-Dimension Matrix Factorization
+## Two-Dimensional Matrix Factorization

 To address this problem, I have developed a variation of the algorithm that uses a two dimensional Matrix factorization, and then users a process similar to principal component analysis to find the high-entropy dimension and the low-entropy dimension.

 Every user and post is characterized by a two-dimensional vector, instead of a single factor plus an intercept.
-So the probability of a user upvoting a post is just the dot-product of this vector.
+So the estimated value of the user's vote on a post is just the dot-product of this vector.
 That is, the model simplifies to:

 $$
     ŷ_{ij} = \vec{w_i} \cdot \vec{x_j}
 $$

-Where $w⃗_i$ and $x⃗_j$ are now vectors.

 The problem is, the two factors of this two-dimensional vector do not necessarily align with the polarity-factor and the common-ground factor: instead they may be any arbitrarily linear combination of these factors.
 So the results of the matrix factorization algorithm, when plotted in two dimensions, will appear to be rotated arbitrarily.